-A year later, sorting through an old hard drive, I almost didn't notice it again but something about the minnow held my attention.
+A year later, sorting through an old hard drive of images, I almost didn't notice it again but something about the minnow image held my attention - the eye of the small fish gazing up through the lens of the camera and the idea that I so easily could have never seen it there.
+If I had been a couple steps down the beach, or standing in the exact same spot a few seconds later, or one of the other seemingly infinite scenarios that would have led to the missed encounter.
+I started to think about what else I could have missed.
 As I began to look closer at the rest of the images from that day, the minnow became an important theme.
-A theme of fragility, existence, randomness, life, death, and time.
-Looking through these lenses, the photos from a typically cliche summer beach day began to stand out to me.
+A theme of fragility, chance, life, death, and time.
+Looking through these lenses, the photos from a typically cliche summer beach day on the cape began to stand out to me.

 Ultimately this is a series of overlooked images that have developed in meaning over time.
 Looking back I realize that on that day in August there was quite a bit that I did miss.
 I only saw the waves at first, and now when I look back I see the people.
 I think in a way, we are the minnow - small and perhaps unnoticeable in the grand sweep of time, yet have the power to impact those who stop to take a closer look.

 Editing and presentation: I first applied edits to the minnow image in Lightroom.
 I then copied these edits and applied them to every other image in the series regardless of exposure.
 All of the images have the exact same edits made to them and no cropping out of camera apart from minor adjustments to horizon lines.

 Each image is an Edition of 19, giclee print on Canon Premium Metallic PhotoGloss paper.

 The Minnow series is dedicated to the life of my good friend Josh Gross, who continues to impact my approach on living.

 Thank you to everyone who came out and made The Minnow exhibition such a great experience.